webplatform/docs-wpd/Infrastructure/architecture/Things_to_consider_when_we_expose_service_via_Fastly_and_Varnish/index.md

 ---
-title: Things to consider when we expose service via Fastly and Varnish
+title: 'Things to consider when we expose service via Fastly and Varnish'
 uri: 'WPD:Infrastructure/architecture/Things to consider when we expose service via Fastly and Varnish'

 ---